itiligent/Sonos-OpenWRT-VLANs/README.md

 	option src '*'
 	option dest '*'
 ```

+Only reboot OpenWRT after all above changes are saved.

 ---

-### **Step 4: Add Sonos-Specific Firewall Rules**
+### **Step 4: Explicitly Allow All Multicast (Internally) + Sonos Unicast**
 Add the following to `/etc/config/firewall`:

-Because all router input, forwarding and multicast to/from/through the WAN interface is to be blocked, simpler catch-all rules to allow the entire multicast (224.0.0.0/4) block internally can be used.
-This way, all device discovery that relies on mDNS, SSDP or multicast in any form can be easily supported with just the incremental addition of unicast firewall rules relevant to each device.
-(For non-Sonos devces, research the traffic requirements from trusted -> IOT, and in reverse from IOT -> trusted, then update the firewall as needed.)
+With the addition of the below multicast restrictions from the internet to the router's WAN interface (restrictions to & from the WAN zone and also from internal zones), simpler catch-all rules to allow the entire RFC1112 multicast block (224.0.0.0/4) can be applied internally.

+This RFC1112 block strategy minimises complexity while enabling cross-VLAN multicast for any other devices that may also rely on protocols like mDNS, SSDP, or multicast for discovery.

+To allow new device types, simply add specific unicast firewall rules incrementally.
+Start by researching the traffic requirements for communication from the trusted VLAN to IOT, and vice versa (TCP dump and Wireshark are very useful for this).
+Then update the firewall rules accordingly.

 ```plaintext
 config rule